- Home

 Simulate social engineering attacks to challenge your employees’ cyber awareness with social engineering testing from CyberOne.

-Social engineering attacks typically include manipulating people into divulging confidential information or performing an activity that benefits the attacker, preferably without those people realising.
+Social engineering attacks typically involve manipulating people into divulging confidential information or performing an activity that benefits the attacker, preferably without those people realising.
 People are often more susceptible to compromise than technology, representing a direct entry point into a target network.
-While technology testing is important, social engineering testing gives a more complete assurance against real world threats.
+While technology testing is important, social engineering testing gives a more complete assurance against real-world threats.

-CyberOne social engineering testing focuses on weaknesses with human psychology, trying to obtain sensitive information from users, for example through phishing emails.
+CyberOne social engineering testing focuses on weaknesses in human psychology, such as trying to obtain sensitive information from users through phishing emails.
 Having gained safe access to your systems through an unsuspecting employee, our testers seek to steal credentials and gain access to a user’s computer.

-Phishing is one of the most common cyber attacks.
-Attackers entice users into clicking malicious links, attachments and providing sensitive information by imitating trusted individuals and organisations.
+Phishing is one of the most common cyberattacks.
+Attackers imitate trusted individuals and organisations to entice users to click on malicious links and attachments and provide sensitive information.
 Our social engineering testing will assess your employees’ awareness of phishing email scams.

-Spear phishing is a more targeted form of cyber attack where a specific individual is researched and a tailored email prepared.
-The target is usually a system administrator or other high privilege user.
-Our social engineering assessment will test the susceptibility of an agreed target to reveal confidential information.
+Spear phishing is a more targeted form of cyber attack in which a specific individual is researched and a tailored email is prepared.
+The target is usually a system administrator or other high-privilege user.
+Our social engineering assessment will test the susceptibility of an agreed-upon target to reveal confidential information.

 CyberOne’s Social Engineering Testing Process